 A contemporary of Ewan MacColl, Miles wrote his first song, Sea Coal about Hartlepool, at the age of 14, and after hearing the traditional songs of Tyneside, set himself a 20-year task to create a collection for his adopted native Teesside.

-The Graeme Miles Bursary scheme is open to artists or groups, aged 18 to 25, in the North East of England, which includes Northumberland, County Durham, Tyne and Wear, and the Tees Valley.
+The Graeme Miles Bursary scheme is open to any folk artists or groups, aged 18 to 25, in the North East of England, which includes Northumberland, County Durham, Tyne and Wear, and the Tees Valley.
 The bursary is to fund a significant development opportunity, project or programme of activity that could have a lasting impact on their career.

 The inaugural winner was Joe Hammill from Thornaby on Tees.
 The singer songwriter, who fronts the band Cattle & Cane, invested the award in home studio equipment to record his own music.
 The 2016 recipient was the Rachel Hamer Band, a Newcastle folk band with strong links to Teesside.